ingo/ingo.github.io/_recipes/cloud_potatoes.md

 ---
-title: Cloud Potatoes
+author: Anonymous
 category: Sides
 description: These potatoes are like eating clouds.
 They are always a hit and people often ask for the recipe.
+favorite: "\u2713"
-image: cloudpotatoes.jpg
+image: cloud_potatoes.jpg
 size: 2 large pots
 time: 30 minutes
-author: Anonymous
-favorite: ✓
+title: Cloud Potatoes
 ---
 Cloud Potatoes are a heavenly side dish that will have your guests floating on cloud nine.
 This recipe was passed down from a mysterious source, and has been a crowd favorite ever since.
 The secret to their cloud-like texture is a combination of cream cheese and mayo, whipped to perfection.

 ### Ingredients